hemantDwivedi/password-generator-tool/README.md

 cd ui/password-generator-tool
 npm install
 ```
-Open the frontend project in Visual Studio Code or your favourite IDE.
+Open the frontend project in vs Code or your favourite IDE.

 #### Backend Setup
 6. Open 'password-generator-tool' root folder in any IDE (IntelliJ recommanded)